david-anton/CalibrationPINN/README.md

 - *parametric_pinns_calibration_paper_synthetic_linearelasticity.py*
 - *parametric_pinns_calibration_paper_synthetic_neohooke.py*
 - *parametric_pinns_calibration_paper_experimental_linearelasticity.py*
-    -   Before simulation, the experimental data must be copied to the directory *input/parametric_pinns_calibration_paper*.
+    -   Before simulation, the experimental data must be copied to the directory *input/parametric_pinns_calibration_paper*, see project file structure below.
 The experimental data set is published on [Zenodo](https://zenodo.org) with the DOI: [10.5281/zenodo.11257192](https://doi.org/10.5281/zenodo.11257192).
 Please note that the input directories may need to be created first if they do not already exist.
     -   `use_interpolated_calibration_data`: Determines whether the raw or interpolated measurement data is used for calibration.
 - *parametric_pinns_calibration_paper_bcscomparison.py*
     -   `use_stress_symmetry_bcs`: Determines whether the stress symmetry boundary conditions are used.

 > [!IMPORTANT]
 > Some other flags are defined at the beginning of the scripts, which control, for example, whether the parametric PINN is retrained or whether the data is regenerated.
-In principle, the parametric PINN does not have to be retrained each time and the data can also be reused as long as the setup does not change and the correct paths are specified.
+In principle, the parametric PINN does not have to be retrained for each calibration and the data can also be reused as long as the setup does not change and the correct paths are specified.